amidaware/trmm-docs/docs/tipsntricks.md

 If you need to comply with GDPR regulations and ensure employee rights legislation is complied with, you can make sure that users receive a popup to inform them so they are aware when your techs log in and connect to their machine.
 You can enable a banner that shows when a remote connection is established.

-1. Remote background a machine then go to mesh.EXAMPLE.COM
+1. Login to meshcentral as the [mesh superuser](./mesh_integration.md#get-a-url-to-login-to-mesh-as-the-mesh-superuser).
 2. Click on My Account
 3. Click on the device group you want to enable notifications or accept connection etc on (probably TacticalRMM).
 4. Next to User Consent click edit (the wee pencil)<br>